-Your Jump Start day will begin with a Mini Lesson, a short lesson about grammar, punctuation, word choice, writing skills and more.
-Mini Lessons appear in sidebars on every page so there are lots to choose from.
-You don’t need to do all of the Mini Lessons in the unit, just pick and choose the ones that look interesting or are skills your kids need to hone!
+Your writing day will begin with a mini-lesson, a short lesson about grammar, punctuation, word choice, expository writing skills, and more.
+Mini-lessons appear in sidebars on every page so there are lots to choose from.
+You don’t need to do all of the mini-lessons in the unit, just pick and choose the ones that look interesting or are skills your kids need to hone!

 Step 2: Exercises